CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/basicemailsessiondetails.md

 ### Known Limitations

-* Currently emails cannot be sent using this data type if credentials are not provided.
+* Currently this data type is not compatible for use with unauthenticated [SMTP][] servers.

-* Currently, if the `ToString()` method is used on a BasicEmailSessionDetails, then its Full Name will be returned; instead of a representation of the data within the BasicEmailSessionDetails.
-In future this limitation may be removed.
+* Currently, if the `ToString()` method is used on a `BasicEmailSessionDetails`, then its Full Name will be returned; instead of a representation of the data within the `BasicEmailSessionDetails`.

+These limitations may be removed in the future.

 ## See Also